michael-sumner/go-make-things/content/guides/beginner-bundle.md

 <img class="aligncenter" style="width: 88%;" src="/img/guides/beginner-bundle.jpg">

 Kick-start your journey to vanilla JavaScript with the Beginner's Bundle.
-You'll get five essential pocket guides, all of the source code and demos, the bonuses, and exclusive Slack access.
+You'll get four essential pocket guides, all of the source code and demos, the bonuses, and exclusive Slack access.

 {{<cta-guides-all>}}